 Season two was set a year later and featured nods to 'The Terminator', 'Punky Brewster' and of course we saw the boys dressed as ghostbusters.

-We know the show's writers love to drop in pop culture references of the time, so perhaps in 1986 the boys will be playing on their new Nintendo NES, or with the brand new high-tech talking Teddy Ruxpin toy.
-They might be listening to Cameo 'Word Up!', Tears for Fears 'Everybody Wants to Rule the World' and Hall & Oates' 'Out of Touch'.
+We know the show's writers love to drop in pop culture references of the time, so perhaps in 1985 the boys will be playing on their new Nintendo NES, or with the brand new high-tech talking Teddy Ruxpin toy.
+They might be listening to Wham!
+'Careless Whisper', Foreigner 'I Want to Know What Love Is' and Hall & Oates' 'Out of Touch'.

 The boys of Hawkins clearly like science fiction, based on all the references to the genre in the previous two seasons.
 So, they're sure to have seen Christopher Lloyd and Michael J. Fox in the 1985 movie 'Back To The Future'.
-It's easy to imagine that Dustin or Will might have a model of the iconic DeLorean time machine in their bedroom by 1986.
+It's easy to imagine that Dustin or Will might have a model of the iconic DeLorean time machine in their bedroom.

 Will Hawkins' cinema being showing any of the top ten blockbusters of '86 during the season?
-Perhaps 'Top Gun', the Tom Cruise movie debuted in cinemas in May and went on to become the highest-grossing film of the year, netting nearly $177 million in the US alone.
+Perhaps 'The Goonies', one of the highest grossing movies of the year, that went on to influence Stranger Things itself.